-Considerations for Your Backcountry Experience in the Lake Tahoe Region:
+Considerations for Your Cross-Country Skiing Adventure in South Lake Tahoe :

 - Assess the risks, weigh their consequences, know your limits, and be conscious of your decisions before taking action.

 - Leave your itinerary with a responsible person who’ll take appropriate action if you don’t return at your prescribed time.